benjamint6592/sep10-freedom-project/tool/learning-log.md

 * I changed different colors, opacity, and added textures to objects
 * Adjusting the different materials of shapes made them look more realistic and less flat
 * This helped me understand how shapes interact with light in a 3d plane

+### 4/15/26:
+* Today I tried using the `animation` component
+* I made primitives move, rotate, and scale over time
+* I also tried experimentign with light sources
+* These light sources include ambient lighting and directional lighting
+* The textures looked better and the scene looked less dull
+* It helped me understand how light in Aframe helps you have a sense of depth in a 3d scene

 <!--